chrisscott/vip-go-docker/README.md

 ```
 This will add the files from this repo that are used in the following steps.

+NOTE: If you want to run nginx on a different port than 8000 set the `PORT` environment variable before continuing. e.g. `export PORT=80` for a publicly accessible installation.

-Make sure Docker is running then:
+**Make sure Docker is running** then:
 ```
 ./bin/init
 ```
-This will set up the Docker containers and run `docker-compose up` to bring them to life.
+This will set up the Docker containers and run `docker-compose up -d` to bring them to life.
 Once that completes, go to `http://localhost:8000/` to install WordPress.
 You do not need to log in as you'll do that after the next step.

 After you have installed WordPress, run: